jayared/NewRelic/coding-challenge-master/README.md

 The entire solution uses java.io.* java.net.* java.util.* java.Nio.* No Dependencies.

-Deleted "Numbers.log" file while the socket is started if the file exists.
+Deleted "numbers.log" file while the socket is started if the file exists.

 By using  ExecutorService fixed thread pool size is limited to 5.